The Conditions of Physical Embodiment Enable Generalization and Care: Defining the conditions of embodiment: Death, Time, and Care

 The fundamental condition of embodiment is that the constituents of the agent (sensors, policy, actuators) are themselves a subset of the environment's state \cite{demski2019embedded}.
-We refer to this as \textit{being-in-the-world} in order to evoke Heidegger’s understanding of the way an agent’s mode of being is intrinsically inter-defined with and embedded in its world or environment.
+We refer to this as \textit{being-in-the-world} in order to evoke Heidegger's understanding of the way an agent's mode of being is intrinsically inter-defined with and embedded in its environment.
 We say that an agent is \textit{sensitive} to specific states or parts of a state if the state changes the underlying functions of the agent's sensors, policy, or actuators.

-According to this definition, even in traditional simulated RL research, we find that agents already possess a minimal level of embodiment because their policies are sensitive to the states of the environment relevant to the reward signal and are thus used in the updating of parameters or recurrent activation patterns such as hidden states.
+According to this definition, even traditional simulated RL agents already possess a formal level of embodiment because their policies are sensitive to the states of the environment relevant to the reward signal and are thus used in the updating of parameters or recurrent activation patterns such as hidden states.
 However, there are typically many features of such agents, such as their policy-selection algorithm, basic action repertoire, set of sensory modalities, and other architectural features, that exist insulated from the simulated environment.
-It is possible to conceptualize richer forms of embodiment in which certain states are capable of changing the observation function, or changing the way in which outputs from the agent's policy are mapped to actions taken in the environment.
-For example, a simulated agent may need to acquire some resource in an environment in order to maintain maximal visual acuity.
-An agent may also be able to grow or lose limbs, which impact its capacity for movement in an environment as well as its ability to sense the environment.
-At the extremes of embodiment are the living organisms within the physical world, whose sensors, actuators, and behavioral policies are subject to arbitrarily dramatic re-configuration as a function of the state of the environment, taken to mean the physical universe.
+It is possible to conceptualize intermediate forms of embodiment in which certain states are capable of changing the observation function, or changing the way in which outputs from the agent's policy are mapped to actions taken in the environment.
+For example, a simulated agent may need to acquire some resource in an environment in order to maintain visual acuity.
+An agent may also be able to grow or lose limbs, which impact its capacity for sensing and moving in an environment.
+At the extreme of embodiment are living organisms within the physical world, whose sensors, actuators, and behavioral policies are subject to arbitrarily dramatic re-configuration as a function of the state of the physical universe.